 Whenever we talk to founders, the question of valuation tends to come up.
 In this article, we’ll dive into some of the methods for calculating startup valuations.
+So welcome to your crash course on valuation.

-Large, established companies are valued using methods like discounted cash flow, comparable company analysis, and precedent transactions analysis.
+Large, established companies are valued using methods like discounted cash flow, comparable company analysis, and precedent transaction analysis.
 But for a young startup, the data required for these valuation methods are often inaccurate or nonexistent.
 So, what methods are used to value a startup, and how do they work?

 In this article, we’ll cover three basic valuation methods for companies that haven’t yet generated significant cash flow, or are unique enough to lack comparable companies or precedent transactions to draw conclusions from.
-These three valuation methods are: 1) the venture capital method, 2) the Berkus method, and 3) the Risk Factor Summation method.
+These three valuation methods are 1) the Venture Capital method, 2) the Berkus method, and 3) the Risk Factor Summation method.

 Let’s dive straight into them!